 The Appalachian Trail, which extends over 2,000 miles from Georgia to Maine, crosses Fontana Dam.
 The hot showers available at the trail shelter, maintained by TVA, have led grateful hikers to dub it the Fontana Hilton.
 The Great Smoky Mountains National Park borders the reservoir to the north.

-From Bryson City, N.C., go west on U.S. Highway 74 toward Murphy, N.C.
+From Bryson City, N.C.: Go west on U.S. Highway 74 toward Murphy, N.C.
 After about 8.3 miles, turn right on N.C.
 Highway 28.
-Go north about 21.3 miles and turn right on County Road 1245 (Fontana Dam Road).
+Go north about 21.3 miles and turn right on County Rd 1245 (Fontana Dam Rd).
 Continue about 1.3 miles to the dam.
-The total driving distance from Bryson City is about 32 miles.
-Estimated travel time is about 45 minutes.

-From Maryville, Tenn., follow U.S. Highway 129 South about 32 miles to the North Carolina state line.
+From Maryville, Tenn.: Follow U.S. Highway 129 South about 32 miles to the North Carolina state line.
 About three miles beyond the state line, turn left onto N.C.
 Highway 28 and go south about 10.6 miles to the dam.
-Total driving distance from Maryville is about 51 miles.
-Estimated travel time is about 1 hour 15 minutes.

 - Construction of Fontana Dam began in 1942 and was completed in 1944.